-For each command provided within the Mimer SQL installation, the options -? or --help can be used to retrieve a basic help text.
+For each command provided within the Mimer SQL installation, the options "-?" or --help can be used to retrieve a basic help text.

 In addition, man pages are included in your Mimer SQL distribution.
 There are man pages for all commands available and for various configuration files, such as sqlhosts and multidefs.
 For general information about Mimer SQL, read the mimersql man page.
-Man pages are usually installed automatically at /usr/share/man when installing Mimer SQL.
+Man pages are usually installed automatically at /usr/local/share/man when installing Mimer SQL.

-Refer to the information provided by your operating system manufacturer concerning the Linux man and catman commands, and the use of the MANPATH environment variable.
+Refer to the information provided by your operating system manufacturer concerning the macOS man and manpath commands.